The Ultimate List of Book Fairs, Festivals, and Conferences for 2025

 Friday, January 03, 2025

-Below, you'll find a list of festivals and events (big and small, national and international) scheduled for the first half of 2025, organized by date and state, that celebrate all things books!
-Consider attending an event in your area to maximize visibility of both you and your book.
+Below, you'll find a list of upcoming festivals and events (big and small, national and international) scheduled for 2025, organized by date and state, that celebrate all things books!
+We'll be updating this list often, so be sure to come back and see what's been added.

 *Disclaimer: Some of the dates for these events are subject to change as they approach.
 Please be sure to check the links to verify exact dates.